There are some common misconceptions that prevent people who have overstayed their visa from approaching us. These include:

 7. I want to go home but I need help.

 If you approach us we can talk to you about available assistance in returning home, such as help with travel documents and passports, plane tickets, specialist counselling services, and assistance for when you arrive back in your home country.

-If you are unable to attend an information session, or would prefer to engage with us anonymously online, feel free to post any questions that you may have in the comments field below.
-One of our officers will respond to your question promptly.
+If you are unable to attend an information session, or would prefer to engage with us anonymously online, feel free to post any questions that you may have about visa overstaying in the comments field below, and an immigration officer will respond to your question promptly.